Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 Monte Alegre is a quilombola community in the interior of Boipeba Island, surrounded by forests and hills.

-Unlike the coastal villages, it stands out for its preservation of cultural traditions and agriculture, with manioc, corn, banana and pineapple crops.
+Unlike the coastal villages, Monte Alegre has preserved its cultural traditions and its agriculture, which includes manioc, corn, bananas and pineapples.

 How to get to Boipeba

 - Via Mar Grande: At the Bahia Nautical Tourist Terminal, in front of the Mercado Modelo, take the ferry to Mar Grande, on the island of Itaparica.
-When you disembark, you can hire a taxi or take a bus to Valença, from where speedboats leave for Boipeba.
+Once off the ferry, you can take a taxi or bus to Valença, where speedboats leave for Boipeba.

 - Via Morro de São Paulo: From the Bahia Nautical Tourist Terminal, catamarans leave for Morro de São Paulo.
-When you arrive, you have to go to Segunda Praia, where 4×4 vehicles leave to cross the island of Tinharé to a crossing point to Boipeba.
+On arrival, you must go to Segunda Praia, where 4×4 vehicles leave to cross the island of Tinharé to a crossing point to Boipeba.

-- By car: From Salvador, take the BR-324 towards Feira de Santana and then the BR-101 southbound to the Valença junction.
-In Valença, you can leave your car in car parks near the waterway terminal and take a speedboat to Boipeba.
+- By car: From Salvador, take the BR-324 towards Feira de Santana and then the BR-101 south to the Valença junction.
+In Valença, you can leave your car in the car parks near the water terminal and take a speedboat to Boipeba.

 - By air taxi: There are private flights from Salvador airport to the private airstrip at Fazenda Pontal in Boipeba.